The Set Lighting command allows you to control the light source direction.

 The Align With View command aligns the light direction with the current view direction.
 This command is enabled only when the Light Direction Type is set to With Scene.

 The Reset Light command sets the Light Direction Type to With Viewer and aligns the light source perpendicular to the Display window (screen-Z axis).
-The Reset Light command has the associated keyboard accelerator Ctrl+Shift+L, a convenient short cut for restoring the light source orientation to its default setting.
-This accelerator can be used inside and outside the Set Lighting panel.
+The Reset Light command has the associated keyboard shortcut Ctrl+Shift+L, a convenient short cut for restoring the light source orientation to its default setting.
+This shortcut can be used inside and outside the Set Lighting panel.

 There are two ways to define the light direction vector: